Hr-Senerity/Odom_All_Model/README.md

 # Odom_All_Model

-This repository contains odometry parsing for different motion models
+This repository contains odometer parsing for different motion models